-- 3.8 During the year, resources were deployed in undertaking the following other audit work in support of the Internal Audit function meeting its wider objectives as set out in the Internal Audit Charter: - PSIAS Self-Assessment (Undertook an annual self-assessment of the Internal Audit service against the Public Sector Internal Audit Standards (PSIAS) and report its findings to Management and the Audit Committee). - MLC Audit Committee Self-Assessment (Provided assistance to the Chair in undertaking a self-assessment of the Audit Committee against the CIPFA best practice guidance leading to a report to Council in June 2022, the current assessment will be completed later in 2023 to allow for a full year of operation of the new Committee and consideration against the revised 2022 CIPFA guidance). - MLC Recommendation Follow-Up Reviews (Undertook two reviews.
+- 3.7 During the year, resources were deployed in undertaking the following other audit work in support of the Internal Audit function meeting its wider objectives as set out in the Internal Audit Charter: - PSIAS Self-Assessment (Undertook an annual self-assessment of the Internal Audit service against the Public Sector Internal Audit Standards (PSIAS) and report its findings to Management and the Audit Committee). - MLC Audit Committee Self-Assessment (Provided assistance to the Chair in undertaking a self-assessment of the Audit Committee against the CIPFA best practice guidance leading to a report to Council in October 2023). - MLC Recommendation Follow-Up Reviews (Undertook two reviews.
 The first included a sample check of Audit Recommendations which are flagged as closed, to check that they have been effectively implemented and to ensure that the new controls had the desired effect on improving internal controls, risk management and governance; and the second assessed performance against closing Audit Recommendations by the agreed due date). - Help Desk Enquiry System (Provided guidance and advice on request to Management and Staff on internal controls and governance). - MLC Administration of Audit Scotland Reports (Monitored publication of Audit Scotland reports and co-ordinated submission by Management of Audit Scotland Reports to the Audit Committee or other Committee as relevant). - Risk Management and Integrity Groups (Attended the virtual forums and provided support in the form of relevant Internal Audit updates and advice to the Groups to fulfil their roles). - MLC Boards / Committees (Prepared for and attended virtual Audit Committee meetings and other Boards/Committees as relevant). - MLC Audit Planning for 2023/24 (Reviewed and updated the Internal Audit Charter and Internal Audit Strategy.
 Reviewed and extensively updated the Audit Universe to develop and consult on the proposed coverage within the Internal Audit Annual Plan for 2023/24).